galaxyproject/tools-iuc/tools/liana/README.md

 The production table is declared in `tool_data_table_conf.xml.sample` and points to `tool-data/liana_resources.loc`; the `.loc.sample` file is only the installation template.
 For Planemo tests, `tool_data_table_conf.xml.test` points to `test-data/liana_resources.loc`, whose entries resolve local ligand-receptor, HCOP, and Metalinks fixtures through `${__HERE__}`.
 This mirrors the established IUC test-data-table pattern.

-Repeated spatial-annulus, cell-type, HCOP-download, MuData, separator, and result-key parameters are defined in `macros.xml` so `cross_pcf`, `lric`, and plotting branches share identical defaults and validation.
+Repeated spatial-annulus, cell-type, HCOP-download, MuData, separator, observation-key, view-key, and result-key parameters are defined in `macros.xml` so method categories share identical defaults and validation.